-The first game was only released on the 8-bit micro computers, of which the Commodore 64 is the best.
+The first game was only released on the 8-bit microcomputers, of which the Commodore 64 is the best.
 It came out a year after the ZX Spectrum and Amstrad CPC versions which meant they had the time to iron out the kinks.
 It also holds the most nostalgia for me as it was this system where I first encountered him.
 Later games would see improved ports to the Amiga so graphically it's the weakest of the bunch, but being first also meant that mechanics like item management felt even more archaic than they already are.
 You can see the evolution of the series, that's for sure.
-While it's still fun if you can get past these limitations, it's nevertheless the one of the weakest titles in the main series.
+While it's still fun if you can get past these limitations, it's nevertheless one of the weakest titles in the main series.

 Treasure Island Dizzy (1989 Commodore 64)

 Treasure Island Dizzy, the first direct sequel sees our hero travel to a remote island in search of adventure.
 After the world-saving antics of the first game (which was barely present anyway), the hero of the Yolkfolk set his sights on a world cruise.
 And he found quite a good deal on a pirate ship.
-He's thrown overboard when he attempt to play a game of Cricket with the captain's spare peg legs and left to boil in the unforgiving sun.
+He's thrown overboard when he attempts to play a game of Cricket with the captain's spare peg legs and left to boil in the unforgiving sun.

 Treasure Island Dizzy (1989 Amiga)